glhdavenport/graciedavenport.com/app/src/resume.md

 ## Unconventional Work Experience
 #### Stay at Home Parent | 2016 - 2018
-As a stay at home parent I created a routine for two babies (16 months apart in age!), drawing on my experience as a former <a className="App-link" href="https://en.wikipedia.org/wiki/Montessori_education">Montessori</a> school teacher.
-I also organized an affordable monthly parent and baby meet up at the Tracy Aviary with other stay at home parents.
+As a stay at home parent I created structure and a prepared environment for my two kids (16 months apart in age!) by drawing on my experience as a former <a className="App-link" href="https://en.wikipedia.org/wiki/Montessori_education">Montessori</a> school teacher.
+I organized our space in a way that allows my young children to explore freely and where our toys, crafting supplies and other learning resources have a home that is easily accessible.

+Sometimes being a stay at home parent of young kids can feel a bit isolating.
+Because of this I took initiative to organize an affordable monthly parent and baby meet up at the Tracy Aviary with other stay at home parents.

-Being a stay at home parent is inofitself a full time job, so naturally I took on more duties around the home and found ways to optimize for success.
-I created processes to achieve efficiency with household chores and to open better lines of communication between my spouse and I. For instance, my spouse and I have used kanban boards on our kitchen wall for home improvement projects, along with a backlog of chores needing to be done.
+Being a stay at home parent in and of itself is a full time job, so naturally I took on more duties around the home and found ways to optimize for success.
+I created processes to achieve efficiency with household chores and to open better lines of communication between me and my spouse.
+For instance, my spouse and I have used Kanban boards on our kitchen wall for home improvement projects, along with a backlog of chores needing to be done.

+Continued education is kind of my M.O. so when I became a parent child development became a renewed interest of mine along with parenting styles.
+Siblings Without Rivalry and Unconditional Parenting were the most impactful books that I’ve read as a parent.